evantimms/jsoc_frontend_interview/README.md

 | Asset Impact (asset_impact)         | low   | medium | high  |
 | Clients Affected (clients_affected) | False | False  | True  |

-Each metric has a rating (low, medium, high) depending on the value.
+Each metric has a rating (low, medium, high) depending on it's value.
 The priority assigned to the attack should be equal to the highest rating.
-For example, if an attack has metrics with low and high ratings, it should be assigned a a high priority.
+For example, if an attack has metrics with low and high ratings, it should be assigned a high for the priority.

 Show the attack priority (Low, Medium, High) for each Attack list item.
 This can be added as a row much like how the other metrics are shown in the list item.